TCP/IP Tutorial for Beginner

 Here's more detail about each layer.

 Application layer (process-to-process): This is the high level layer.
-Application layer are protocols that focus communication from a high-level perspective, the application's perspective.
-Such as send/receive the data.
-The format of the data.
+Application layer are protocols that focus communication from the application's perspective.
+Such as, send or receive the data, or the format of the data.
 For example, {HTTP (web), SMTP (email), DHCP (automatic host config)} are protocols at this level.

 Transport layer (host-to-host): provides end-to-end communication services for applications.
 The transport layer provides convenient services such as connection-oriented data stream support, reliability, flow control, and multiplexing.
 Two most used protocols in this layer are TCP and UDP.